BhavyaChawlaGit/Screen-Time-Analysis-using-Python/README.md

 - Number of Notifications from Applications
 - Number of times apps opened

 You can download the dataset [here](https://www.kaggle.com/datasets/ruchi798/analyzing-screen-time).
+---

 - The plot shows the trend of app usage over time.

 ---

+- The plot displays the trend of notifications received from apps over time.
+---

+- The plot illustrates the frequency of app openings over time.

+---
+- The scatter plot depicts the relationship between the number of notifications and the overall usage of smartphones.